algolia/docsearch/docs/src/how-does-it-work.md

 receiving a lot of requests, so this form makes sure we won't be forgetting anyone.

-We guarantee that we will answer to every request, but due to the amount of applications we receive, please give us a couple of days to get back to you :)
+We guarantee that we will answer to every request, but we receive a lot of applications, so please give us a couple of days to get back to you :)

 ### 2. We create a configuration